-Police investigating deadly crash in Zachary Monday morning
+Baton Rouge man killed in rollover crash on Hwy.
+61 Monday morning

 ZACHARY - A person was killed Monday after a truck went off-road along a rural highway in East Baton Rouge.

 The crash was reported after 9 am. on US 61 near Barnett Road.
-Louisiana State Police confirmed one person died in the crash, which didn't appear to involve any other vehicles.
+Louisiana State Police identified the victim as 43-year-old Quentin Harris of Baton Rouge.

+Investigators said Harris was not wearing a seatbelt and was ejected from the vehicle.
+He died at the scene of the crash.

-No other details surrounding the wreck were immediately available.
+No other details related to the crash were immediately available.

 More News